agiil/IT/Strateeg.md

 > "Observe calmly; secure our position; cope with affairs calmly; hide our capacities and bide our time; be good at maintaining a low profile; and never claim leadership.” --- Deng Xiaoping (early 1990s)

 Deng Xiapingi kuulus 24-hieroglüüfi strateegia

+> "While Yahoo was busy enlarging its portfolio, a new generation of start-ups was focusing on perfecting one single product"